3 restaurants where you can enjoy a typical Kanazawa Japanese lunch

 The restaurant has a counter with 10 seats.
 There is often a line, but the turnover is quick.

 The restaurant is located in the Omemachi Market.
-The fresh local fish can be enjoyed with "Today's morning seri donburi" and "Today's freshly caught nigiri assortment".
+The items purchased at the morning auction appear around 11:00 a.m.
+You can enjoy fresh local fish with "Today's morning seri donburi" and "Today's freshly caught nigiri assortment".

 Iki Iki Tei Omimachi Branch